-Note: Breakfast meetings can be held on any day and must conclude by 8 a.m.
+Note: Times are all Eastern Standard Time (EST).
+Breakfast meetings can be held on any day and must conclude by 8 a.m.

 Fees and Refunds

-Listing Fee: $420 (This fee covers the actual event listing in the Preliminary Program, final Program, Neuroscience Meeting Planner, SfN website, and annual meeting mobile app).
-Additionally, the link to the SfN website listings will be provided in Nexus (bi-monthly email to SfN members), and Extra (on-site daily email sent to all registrants).
+Listing Fee: $510.00 (This fee covers the event listing in the online Preliminary Program, final Program and Exhibit Guide, Neuroscience Meeting Planner, SfN website, and annual meeting mobile app).
+Additionally, the link to the SfN website listings will be provided in Nexus (bi-monthly email to SfN members), and Extra! (on-site daily email sent to all registrants).

-Refunds: If a satellite event is canceled prior to the printing of the Preliminary Program, the $420 fee is refunded.
-If the event is canceled prior to the printing of the final Program, and the event has already been printed in the Preliminary Program, half of the listing fee will be refunded in the amount of $210.
-Administrative and late fees are non-refundable regardless of cancellation date.
+Refunds: If a satellite event is canceled prior to the publication of the online Preliminary Program, the full listing fee is refunded.
+If the event is canceled prior to the printing of the final Program and Exhibit Guide, and the event has already been published in the online Preliminary Program, half of the listing fee will be refunded.
+Administrative and late fees are non-refundable regardless of cancelation date.

-- SfN will assign function room(s) for your event, if available, and will confirm function room assignment(s) with the organizer and provide the name, address, telephone, and email address of the facility contact(s) by mid-July.
+- Assign function room(s) if available and will confirm function room assignment(s) with the organizer and provide the name, address, telephone, and email address of the facility contact(s) by late-June.

-- SfN will confirm room setup requirements as requested by the organizer on the form to the facility assigned by mid-July.
+- Confirm room setup requirements as requested by the organizer on the submission form to the facility assigned by late-June.

-- For events assigned to the San Diego Convention Center, SfN will order the audiovisual equipment from the SfN audiovisual vendor as requested on the form by the organizer and approved by SfN.
+- For events assigned to the Walter E. Washington Convention Center, SfN will order the audiovisual equipment from SfN’s audiovisual vendor as requested on the submission form by the organizer and approved by SfN.

 - For events assigned to the co-headquarter hotels, SfN will provide the audiovisual equipment and poster board orders and meeting room setup requirements to the hotel contact person, audiovisual vendor, and General Contractor, who will confirm directly with the event organizers.

-- SfN will prepare invoices for events that are held at the San Diego Convention Center and will send the invoices, via email, to the organizers after the annual meeting.
+- Prepare invoices for events that are held at the Walter E. Washington Convention Center and will send the invoices, via email, to the organizers after the annual meeting.
 The invoice will include all actual on-site event charges.